jcheong/aiff/README.md

     *   **Cloud Vision API:** Enabled in your GCP project.
     *   **Generative Language API (or Vertex AI):** Enabled for Gemini model access.
 *   **Google Gemini API Key:** Obtain from Google AI Studio or configure access via your GCP project.
-*   **USCIS Form I-765 PDF:** Download the official, fillable Form I-765 PDF from the USCIS website.
+*   **USCIS Form PDFs:** Download official, fillable PDF versions of any forms you intend to support (e.g., I-765) from the USCIS website.
+*   **Form Configuration Files:** Create JSON configuration files for each supported PDF form.

 ## Setup Instructions